 10. Nanliao Village (Taiwan)

-Talking to FangFang Shih last year at the Global Green Destinations event, I was amazed how even the smallest of communities have the strongest cultural identity and, to me, that always means full potential (I see cultural tourism destination potential in any place that has passionate supporters behind it).
+Talking to FangFang Shih last year at the Global Green Destinations event, I was amazed how even the smallest communities have the strongest cultural identity.
+To me, that always means full potential (I see cultural tourism destination potential in any place that has passionate supporters behind it).

-Few places can claim ownership of working to get the attention of tourists like the local community of Nanliao Village can.
+Few places can claim ownership of working on getting tourists’ attention like the local community of Nanliao Village can.